Partner With Us

 What has been achieved so far?

-90 countries have already expressed interest in participating in Rays of Hope, and a broad range of donors and partners have offered substantial financial support — over €80 million to date.
-Below are a few sample achievements:
+Over 100 countries have joined Rays of Hope including Anchor Centers, and a broad range of donors and partners have offered substantial financial support — over €100 million to date.

 Construction of radiotherapy centre on-going in one of the first African countries to benefit from Rays of Hope support.